 A Stable (& Fast!)
 Internet Connection

 I’m going to start with the obvious one here, having a speedy, stable internet connection is a must.
 Especially if like me your days involve being on the phone, accessing online documents and having various Zoom calls throughout the day.
-I vividly remember one day that my internet provider went down across London in June and it put our four-person team down to two.
+I vividly remember one day when my internet provider went down across London in June and it put our four-person team down to two.
 I was lucky enough to have an unlimited data contract that I could teether onto and carry on work.
 (Or silly enough, considering I’m hardly leaving the house now, whichever your way of thinking I guess!)
-But it was extremely frustrating all round.
-It really does show just how much we’ve come to rely on the internet on a day to day basis. (& if you want to find the cheapest broadband deals, check out this link!)
+But it was extremely frustrating all around.
+It really does show just how much we’ve come to rely on the internet on a day-to-day basis. (& if you want to find the cheapest broadband deals, check out this link!)

 Compartmentalising My Living Space With The “Spaceship You” Approach

 This is a video and approach that was bought to me by a friend who had started to worry about me when I said that I do most of my work from my bed now.
 I’ve put the video down below but as a summary, it points out that pre-lockdown times you would go to different environments to do different things.
 For example, you’d go to your office to work, the gym to work out etc. With working from home, many of us are finding these places are merging into one.
 So the “Spaceship You” approach says that you have an area for exercise, one for sleep, space for recreation and finally one for creation.
 (Or work!).
 And that if you keep these spaces separated you’ll be better for it.
 I’m trying to do this at home found so far it’s certainly helped!